scikit-learn-contrib/hiclass/CONTRIBUTING.md

 Where appropriate, please provide unit tests or integration tests.
 Unit tests should be pytest based tests and be added to <project>/tests.

 Please make sure all tests pass before submitting a pull request.
-It is also good if you squash your commits and add the tags #major or #minor to the pull request title if need be, otherwise your pull request will be considered a patch bump.
+It is also good if you squash your commits and add the tags #major or #minor to the pull request title if need be; otherwise, your pull request will be considered a patch bump.
 Please check [https://semver.org/](https://semver.org/) for more information about versioning.

 ## Testing the code locally